Macrobiotic Diet for Migraine: Foods, Principles And Migraine Prevention

 Can a Keto Diet Help with Migraines

-My 8-Week Food & Supplement Testing Journal helps you record:
+My Food & Supplement – 8 Week Testing Plan helps you:

-It’s a structured plan with weekly prompts to guide your food and supplement experiments.
+It’s a structured plan with weekly prompts that build from one week to the next, guiding your food and supplement experiments.

-Over time this process can help reveal patterns and identify which foods or supplements may be contributing to your migraine attacks.
+Over time this process can help reveal patterns and identify which foods or supplements may be contributing to your migraine attacks... or not!

 8-Week Food and Supplement Testing Journal printable migraine tracking planner